-- 1. demonstrate that the strategic and local highway network can absorb the traffic impacts of the development without adversely affecting the safe and efficient flow of traffic on the network or that traffic impacts can be managed to acceptable levels to reduce and mitigate any adverse impacts from the development; - 2. promote and, where possible, incorporate integrated transport connections and supporting infrastructure (depending on the nature and location of the site), including access to services by means other than private motorised transport; - 3. encourage active travel behaviour to reduce numbers of short distance car journeys through the use of travel plans and other promotional and awareness raising activities; - 4. ensure that developments are designed and laid out to achieve safe entrance and exit, have appropriate operational and manoeuvring space, accommodate provision for all modes of transport, the needs of people with disabilities and provide safe access for the emergency services; - 5. protect existing local and long-distance footways, cycle-ways and bridleways unless an alternative route of at least equal utility value can be used, and facilitate improvements to existing or provide new number of footpaths running through the Parish.
-Protection of footpaths and improvements would be facilitated through Policy WEO23 (NPPF para 104d).
+- 1. demonstrate that the strategic and local highway network can absorb the traffic impacts of the development without adversely affecting the safe and efficient flow of traffic on the network or that traffic impacts can be managed to acceptable levels to reduce and mitigate any adverse impacts from the development; - 2. promote and, where possible, incorporate integrated transport connections and supporting infrastructure (depending on the nature and location of the site), including access to services by means other than private motorised transport; - 3. encourage active travel behaviour to reduce numbers of short distance car journeys through the use of travel plans and other promotional and awareness raising activities; - 4. ensure that developments are designed and laid out to achieve safe entrance and exit, have appropriate operational and manoeuvring space, accommodate provision for all modes of transport, the needs of people with disabilities and provide safe access for the emergency services; - 5. protect existing local and long-distance footways, cycle-ways and bridleways unless an alternative route of at least equal utility value can be used, and facilitate improvements to existing or provide new highway network does not contain any specific cycle network for new development to link into.
+There are a number of footpaths running through the Group Parish.
+Protection of footpaths and improvements would be facilitated through Policy WG20 (NPPF para 104d).

-There are notable traffic concerns within Weobley village as well as the Parish as a whole.
-One of the aims of Policy WEO22 is to address these (NPPF para 102d).
-No significant traffic generating proposals are proposed in the NDP, but should any come forward, Policy WEO23 includes criteria that would address the issues identified (NPPF para 103).
+There are notable traffic concerns within Whitchurch village as well as the Parish as a whole.
+One of the aims of Policy WG20 is to address these (NPPF para 102d).
+No significant traffic generating proposals are proposed in the NDP, but should any come forward, Policy WG21 includes criteria that would address the issues identified (NPPF para 103).
 In relation to HCS policies SS4, MT1 and SD1 the above NP policies supplement and strengthen them because of local community concerns.

-Policy WEO23 promotes the provision of off-road parking (HCS policy MT1).
+Policy WG21 promotes the provision of offroad parking (HCS policy MT1).
 No specific parking standards are referred to, but provision should be adequate for the purpose (NPPF para 105).
 Herefordshire Council as local highway authority would be best placed to judge this.